 Those recommendations remain important as healthcare services resume.
-Specific guidance may vary by geographic region, but the following are some infection prevention tips recommended by the CDC4:
+The following are some infection prevention tips recommended by the US CDC4.
+However, it is important to follow the specific guidance for your own country or region.

-- Cover coughs and sneezes with a tissue or the inside of your elbow - Clean your hands often using soap & water or an alcohol-based hand sanitizer with at least 60% alcohol. - Avoid touching your face with unwashed hands - Regularly clean frequently touched surfaces around your home - Avoid close contact with those who may be ill (even in your own household) - Maintain physical distance of about 6 feet (2 meters) between yourself and others in public - Cover your nose and mouth with a cloth face mask/cover when in public (e.g. in the grocery store, running essential errands). - Contact your healthcare provider immediately if you feel ill or have symptoms of COVID-19.
+- Cover coughs and sneezes with a tissue or the inside of your elbow - Clean your hands often using soap and water or an alcohol-based hand sanitizer with at least 60% alcohol - Avoid touching your face with unwashed hands - Regularly clean frequently touched surfaces around your home - Avoid close contact with those who may be ill (even in your own household) - Maintain physical distance of about 2 metres between yourself and others in public - Cover your nose and mouth with a cloth face mask/cover when in public (e.g. in the grocery store, running essential errands) - Contact your healthcare provider immediately if you feel ill or have symptoms of COVID-19